Time to address homophobia in the non-profit sector?

 - play the pronoun game (e.g. only refer to my husband as “my spouse” or “they”)

-My time at Boys & Girls Clubs of America were a time of tremendous personal and professional growth.
+My time at Boys & Girls Clubs of America was a time of tremendous personal and professional growth.
 I love the people there, and there isn’t a day that passes when I don’t think about how grateful I am.
 (Who knows?
 Maybe I’ll go back one day if the timing and situation are right.)

 Shortly after turning 40-years-old, I found myself in a difficult place of conflict.
 I suspect many people might call this a “mid-life crisis.”
 While there were many things playing into this emotionally tumultuously time in my life, I’m confident my continual practice of “lies of omission” in my work life helped this situation germinate.